Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Summary and Conclusions

 A comparative analysis of the projected 95\% C.L. limits on the WCs at the LHeC (this work), based on the one-parameter analysis, and existing constraints from the LHC experiments (ATLAS and CMS) is presented in \autoref{wilson_comparison}.
 At an integrated luminosity of $50~\mathrm{fb}^{-1}$, the projected bounds on $c_{t Z}$ and $c_{t Z}^{I}$ at the LHeC are generally weaker than current LHC results, which benefit from higher statistics and global fits involving multiple channels.

-Interestingly, we find that the CMS constraints on $c_{\phi t}$ and $c_{\phi Q}^{-}$ at $138~\mathrm{fb}^{-1}$ are approximately 2 and 4 times weaker than our projections, respectively, while the bounds on $c_{\phi Q}^{-}$ from CMS at $77.5~\mathrm{fb}^{-1}$ are comparable to ours.
-At the high-luminosity phase of the LHeC with $1000~\mathrm{fb}^{-1}$, the sensitivity is expected to improve substantially, yielding stronger constraints on $c_{\phi t}$, $c_{\phi Q}^{-}$, and $c_{tZ}^{I}$ than those from CMS.
+Interestingly, we find that the CMS constraints on $c_{\phi t}$ and $c_{\phi Q}^{-}$ at $138~\mathrm{fb}^{-1}$ are approximately 1.4 and 2.2 times weaker than our projections, respectively, while the bounds from CMS at $77.5~\mathrm{fb}^{-1}$ are generally stronger than ours.
+At the high-luminosity phase of the LHeC with $1000~\mathrm{fb}^{-1}$, the sensitivity is expected to improve substantially, yielding stronger constraints on $c_{\phi t}$ and $c_{\phi Q}^{-}$ than those from CMS, and comparable constraints on $c_{tZ}$ and $c_{tZ}^{I}$ .
 However, the limits on $c_{\phi Q}^{-}$ and $c_{tZ}$ ($c_{tZ}^{I}$) remain slightly weaker than those from ATLAS.
 These results reflect both the enhanced kinematic reach and clean final states of the $e^-p$ environment, as well as the differing sensitivities of various observables to specific couplings.